-Preterists focus on all these things already coming to pass through Roman's persecution of the church in the first few centuries, and Antiochus Epiphanes (who Futurists see as foreshadowing the final individual).
+Preterists focus on all these things already coming to pass through Roman's persecution of the church in the first few centuries, and Antiochus Epiphanes (who Futurists see as foreshadowing the final and true antichrist individual).

 As we come to the end of the biblical book of Daniel, it’s important to then look at how this relates to real life.
 After all, prophecy from God is meant to help and navigate us through strange End Times.